 Contact an Experienced Team of Iowa Work Injury Lawyers for Help

-If you believe that you have been wrongfully terminated, subjected to harassment or discrimination in your Iowa workplace, contact the Davenport, Iowa employment law offices of McDonald, Woodward & Carlson PC for a free consultation today.
+If you believe that you have been wrongfully terminated, subjected to harassment or discrimination in your Iowa workplace, contact the Davenport, Iowa employment law offices of McDonald, Woodward & Carlson PC today.
 We have successfully represented Quad-Cities workers in wrongful termination & retaliation cases, denied workers’ compensation and other employment disputes.
 Call our offices today at 563-355-5478 for immediate assistance.